-A warmly satisfying vegan Coconut Curry Vegetable Soup with a silky, golden broth.
-Easy to prepare, flavorful, and also just 7 simple ingredients!
-(Gluten-free, oil-free.)
+A warmly satisfying Coconut Curry Vegetable Soup with a silky, golden broth.
+It's nourishing, easy to prepare, and so flavorful.
+Great served with cooked rice or naan bread!
+(Vegan, gluten-free, oil-free.)

 Ingredients for Vegetable Curry Soup